Skip to content

 How hard is Mid Hill (Beinn Dubh)?

-Mid Hill (Beinn Dubh) is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 538m of ascent and takes most walkers 3-6 hours.
-Terrain: Stiled fence line for navigation throughout, with sheep-cropped grass underfoot.
+We grade Mid Hill (Beinn Dubh) at 3/5, which puts it in moderately challenging territory.
+The usual route is around 13km with 538m of climbing; allow 3-6 hours.
+Underfoot: Stiled fence line for navigation throughout, with sheep-cropped grass underfoot.

 Where do I park for Mid Hill (Beinn Dubh)?